containers/crun-vm/docs/2-podman-docker.md

-# 2. Using crun-qemu as a Podman or Docker runtime
+# 2. Using crun-vm as a Podman or Docker runtime

-Here we overview some of the major features provided by crun-qemu.
+Here we overview some of the major features provided by crun-vm.

 To run the examples below using Docker instead of Podman, you must additionally pass `--security-opt label=disable` to docker-run.
 Other than that, and unless